 In August 2018, we presented our second full Edinburgh Fringe season, full of hilarious and triggering performances, provocative debate and world-class artists.

-Have a look below for a top level overview of our 2018 Fringe projects, or download this year’s Civil Disobedience Edinburgh Fringe programme (PDF, 10MB).
+Have a look below for a top level overview of our 2018 Fringe projects, or download the 2018 Civil Disobedience Edinburgh Fringe programme (PDF, 10MB).

 Atomic 3001 is a futuristic ritual, routed in tribal dance.
 It’s the result of the collaboration between Belgian choreographer Leslie Mannès, composer Thomas Turine aka Sitoid, and lighting designer Vincent Lemaître.

 A quintet between a pianist-composer and four dancers, Autóctonos II explores indigenous communities, the place of the group, and of belonging in this society of endurance, indifference and productivity through dance.

 The Focus Company and the Chaliwaté Company work meticulously to create a singular visual, metaphoric and poetic language, which grows from daily life, the personal and intimate experience, the “infra-ordinary”, aiming to touch the universal and question that which no longer seems to concern us.

 Bugle Boy: A Salute to The Andrews Sisters